estnltk/estnltk-workflows/estnltk_workflows/koondkorpus_and_ettenten_to_postgres/README.md

-# Workflows: importing large corpora to a PostgreSQL database
+# Workflows: importing large corpora into a PostgreSQL database

 This folder contains command line workflows for importing large corpora -- the _Estonian Reference Corpus_ and the _etTenTen corpus_ -- with EstNLTK and saving into a PostgreSQL database.
 You can use these scripts if you need a basic pipeline for importing these corpora into a database.